Astrosp/Awesome-OSINT-For-Everything/README.md

 ## DOMAIN / IP / DNS
 ### URL's

+- [favihash](https://www.favihash.com/) - Get the hash of a favicon to identify websites using the same.
+Works on both open web and dark web.
 - [domain digger](https://digger.tools/) - Find all dns recoreds, whois data, ssl/tls certificate history, subdomain and more
 - [dnslytics](https://dnslytics.com/) - search for domain IPv4, IPv6 or Provider
 - [dnstwist](https://dnstwist.it) - scan phishing domain